Matching Week

 in Rhein-Main

-The Matching Week is an online career week especially for students and graduates of the Rhein-Main region with an intercultural profile or migration history.
+Matching Week an online career week specifically for students and graduates in the Rhein-Main with an intercultural profile or migration background.

-October 06, 2025: Company pitches - short presentation of all participating employers (online)
+• October 26, 2026: Company pitches – brief presentation of all participating employers (online)

 Your CV provides an overview of your personal and professional career.
 It is a bullet-point list of your education, training and career stages as well as your skills and knowledge.